 I have also argued that payday loan stores were not accessible from New Jersey and New York in the 1997 survey year or from Massachusetts in the 1997 and 1999 survey years.
 Geographic access to the nearby states that eventually allowed payday loans should have no effect before loans were available.
-In the third falsification exercise, I test this hypothesis by restricting the sample to observations from the above state-years and regressing the outcome variables on PaydayBorder, the cross-sectional measure of access to payday-allowing states.22 Results from this exercise are given in column (3) of Panels A and B. With the exception of Cut Meals, the non-health outcomes show small and insignificant coefficients on PaydayBorder, consistent with the hypothesized null effect.
+In the third falsification exercise, I test this hypothesis by restricting the sample to observations from the above state-years and regressing the outcome variables on PaydayBorder, the cross-sectional measure of access to payday-allowing states.30 Results from this exercise are given in column (3) of Panels A and B. With the exception of Cut Meals, the non-health outcomes show small and insignificant coefficients on PaydayBorder, consistent with the hypothesized null effect.
 The null findings are driven mainly by lower point estimates, which are fairly small for each outcome.
 The only significant result is a negative effect on Cut Meals.
 For the health outcomes, I find a positive PaydayBorder coefficient for Dental Care Postponed (significant at the 5% level) and Any Care Postponed (significant at the 10% level), and small, statistically insignificant PaydayBorder coefficients for Medical Care Postponed and Drug Purchase Postponed.
 The positive finding on postponement of dental care raises the concern that for this outcome, there is some unobserved factor causing postponement of care that is unrelated to loan access.
-On the whole, however, this exercise does not show signs of systematically higher levels of hardship in
+On the whole, however, this exercise does not show signs of systematically higher levels of hardship in PaydayBorder areas.
+In the next section, I will attempt to address this concern more formally.

-22 As in the main specification, I also include observations from payday-allowing states in the estimation sample.
+30 As in the main specification, I also include observations from payday-allowing states in the estimation sample.
 These observations do not contribute to the identification of the PaydayBorder coefficient but add precision in the estimation of county- and individual-level covariates.